Abhinand-p/Project_Medical-INLPT-WS2023/DOCUMENTATION.md

 ### Data Acquisition
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; From the PubMed section intelligence [2](https://pubmed.ncbi.nlm.nih.gov/?term=intelligence+%5BTitle%2Fabstract%5D&filter=simsearch1.fha&filter=years.2013-2023&sort=date&size=200), we gathered abstracts between 2013-2023 that contains the term 'Intelligence' from PubMed.
-To do this we provided different technique that is clarified as follows:
+To do this, we provided different technique that is clarified as follows:

 1. API:
    - By this approach, we downloaded the xml file, which was later processed and the useful data extracted, using the preprocessing notebook, and finally the csv file of the related data was created.